Last Updated on August 18, 2023 by Nicole

 As you enter, the huge Stanley Field Hall holds an enormous Titanosaur skeleton – the largest dinosaur ever discovered.
 Walk deeper into the museum, and you find a massive taxidermy collection – an old method of natural history display – and one that really illustrates the scale and look of the animals.
 In particular, learn about the Tsavo Man-Eater lions that terrorized railway workers in Africa over a hundred years ago; and see many other displays that teach you about the natural world.

-Alongside the historic exhibitions, the Field Museum has 3D and interactive exhibitions – keeping the museum relevant and modern.
+Alongside the historic exhibitions, the Field Museum has 3D and interactive exhibits – keeping the museum relevant and modern.
+For example, walking up and inside a three-story replica of a Mastaba tomb to being exploring Ancient Egypt.
+Alternatively, “shrink down” to 1/100th of your actual size to explore the under ground world.
 You can purchase all-access passes which cover any temporary and 3D exhibitions on display plus the permanent displays.

 Don’t miss a walk around the Field Museum building and along the Lakefront Trail.
 The classical early century architecture and columns make the Field Museum a very beautiful part of the shorefront museum complex.
 The Field Museum, Adler Planetarium and the Shedd Aquarium are all within walking distance of each other, and make for a brilliant day out on your family vacation in Chicago.